 bi0sCTF 2024 - Writeups

-This is a writeup for all forensics challenges from bi0sCTF 2024.
-Unfortunately, I was busy with my internship so I could not finish the forensics challenges before the CTF ended.
+This is a writeup for a forensics and misc challenge from bi0sCTF 2024.
+Unfortunately, I was busy with my internship so I could not finish every forensics challenge before the CTF ended.
 However, I did attempt them after the CTF and managed to find all the flags for one of the challenges (if only I had time to play).

 Scenario [Forensics]